Drinking Water Revolving Loan Fund

 What are the DWRF requirements for having a certified water system operator?

 A system must have an appropriately certified operator to secure a loan.
 Occasionally a loan will be for a project that will require a certification classification that is higher than what the operator has attained.
-In these instances the department of health and system owner enter into a bilateral compliance agreement to have the operator appropriately certified when the upgraded system goes on line.
-Training is provided so the operator will be able to pass an examination and attain that certification.
+In these instances, systems should work to ensure their operators receive the higher certification as soon as possible.

 Go to > top